StanislavJuhas/CV/README.md

-#CV
-This files use html and css.
+This files use html and css.\
-Its some informations about me and my carrer.
+Its some informations about me and my carrer.\